-If the operator wanted to keep them and make other changes he can still use the EXP sub-menu's commands (with the house icon still present)
+If the operator wanted to keep them and make other changes he can still use the EXP sub-menu's commands (with the house icon still present).

-In order to make the system identifier parameter change effective, the INIT command must be used (the house icon must be still present); please read carefully THE INIT COMMAND paragraph.
+In order to make the system identifier parameter change effective, the INIT command must be used (the house icon must be still present); please read carefully THE INIT COMMAND paragraph, since USING INIT WILL CAUSE THE WHOLE SYSTEM CONFIGURATION TO BE ERASED!